samirmartins/pydaq/docs/get_model_arduino.md

 ## Adquiring the model using Graphical User Interface (GUI)

-Using GUI to adquire the model is really straighforward and require only three LOC (lines of code):
+Using GUI to adquire the model is really straighforward and require only two LOC (lines of code):

 ```python
 from pydaq.pydaq_global import PydaqGui

 PydaqGui()
 ```
-After this command, the following screen will show up, in the Get Model screen the user is able to define parameters and start to adquire the model.
+After this command, the following screen will show up.
+In "Get Model" screen the user is able to define parameters and start the experiment to adquire the model.

 ![](img/get_model_arduino.jpg)